Things to See and Do

 The Nipigon area offers recreational, non-motorized trails with world class views and an abundance of wildlife.
 There are many day trail options for all ability levels.
 Trails accessible within the town proper include the Nipigon River Recreation Trail (access at Nipigon Marina) and the Bald Spot (access at Greenmantle Dr.).
 The newly established Portage Trail is an urban loop that takes you through downtown, to the lagoon, under the Nipigon River Bridge, to the Bridgeview Lookout.
 Begin downtown, at the lookout, or at the marina to complete this 5 km trail.
 At a leisurely pace, the trail takes approximately 90 mins to walk.
-Click here for more information.
+Click here for more information on our area trails.

 Paddle to the Sea Park and Splash Pad